 Meadow Rue Care

-Care needs for meadow rue can vary considerably depending on the species being grown, but most are relatively large, bushy plants that will do well in most soil types, though with a preference for rich, moist soil.
+Care requirements vary considerably depending on the species being grown, but most are relatively large, bushy plants that will do well in most soil types, though with a preference for rich, moist soil.

-Any species more than 5 feet tall will probably need to be staked in order to keep it upright.
+Any species more than five feet tall will probably need to be staked in order to keep it upright.
 A more holistic approach is to arrange in groups of three or more so the stems can support each other as they do in the wild.
-Most species grow 2 to 4 feet wide, so space them accordingly in your garden.
+Most species grow two to four feet wide, so space them accordingly in your garden.

 Temperature and Humidity